Tips for Writing Memoir

 Tips for Sparking Your Memory

-When you are struggling to develop a particular memory, these steps can help you access what’s stored somewhere in your brain.
+When you are struggling to develop a particular memory, these steps can help you access it.

 Look through photos and watch videos, especially ones you haven’t looked at in years.

 Talk to family members or friends or anyone involved.
-Ask open-ended questions and don’t argue about who’s right if your details differ.
+Ask open-ended instead of specific questions.
+DON’T argue about who’s right if your details differ.

 Go through yearbooks or other keepsakes.
 Touch and smell any objects you can.

 Look online for newspapers or magazines published at the time (it can be useful just to look at what people were wearing!).
-See what curent events and pop culture artifacts you’ve forgotten.
+See what current events and pop culture artifacts you’ve forgotten.

 Look online for lists of popular songs of the time and then listen to them.